TheAlgorithms/MATLAB-Octave/README.md

 ### Contributing

 You can like contribute to this repository.
-You simply orient on the directory structure.
+You simply orient on the directory structure.<br>
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to Jupyter.

 ## License